Sansevieria Classification: Snake Plant Taxonomy Explained

 What Family Does Snake Plant Belong To?

-Snake plant belongs to the Asparagaceae family — a large and diverse family of flowering plants within the order Asparagales.
-The Asparagaceae family includes over 2,900 species across 114 genera, ranging from common asparagus and hostas to agaves and hyacinths.
+Snake plant belongs to the Asparagaceae family — a large and biologically diverse family of flowering plants within the order Asparagales.
+Asparagaceae contains over 2,900 species across 114 genera, which is one of the reasons it surprises people.
+Common garden asparagus, hostas, agaves, hyacinths, and the snake plant all share the same family.

 The Sansevieria to Dracaena Reclassification